-On 24 July I was invited back to BBC Radio.
-This time to talk about entertaining the kids during the summer holidays.
+On 24 July 2017 I was invited back to BBC Radio.
+This time to talk about entertaining the kids and looking after ourselves as parents and carers during the summer holidays.
 Together with BBC Radio host Tulip Mazumdar and bloggers Nilly Dahlia and Daddy Daze UK, we shared tips on what to do with kids come rain or shine.
 For me, it’s also about looking after yourself as a grown-up during the summer holidays – we need to be entertained too!
 The below tricks can also help you to feel more confident about what you can do together and what’s manageable.

 You can listen to the radio show here on BBC iPlayer until 23 August 2017 – move to 1h13 for our bit.

 Here’s a round-up of my 7 top tips for keeping the kids out of trouble and staying sane as a parent or carer.

 - Work out your budget – Think about where you want to spend your money on activities or outings.
 Is there somewhere you’d love to go with the kids which means spending less on other activities?
 Do 2 lists – one for free activities and ones that cost money.
 Don’t forget to factor in any travel costs.
 Some of the free activities on our list are treasure hunts in the park, water fountain fun or camping in the garden.

 - Pop some dates in the diary – Going with the flow each week can be good but it’s nice to have plans lined up.
 Seeing dates up on the calendar can make the summer break feel more manageable.
 Chat to your friends and organise cheap play dates or picnics (indoors if it’s raining!).
 Play dates hopefully mean that you benefit from some grown-up catching up too.
 You don’t have to plan something for each day but one plan a week can help.